idoneo/VIZ_UM/README.md

 This is a link to the [GIT live site](https://idoneo.github.io/VIZ_UM/).

-We decided to host our results on Google pages because at the time we dod not have GIT hub up and running.
+We decided to host our results on Google pages because at the time we did not have GIT hub up and running.
 Here is the Google pages site:
 [UM_VIZ SITE](https://sites.google.com/view/umvizcompetition2018/home)

 # RESULTS